castwide/vscode-solargraph/README.md

 # VS Code Solargraph Extension

-Solargraph provides code completion and inline documentation for Ruby.
+Solargraph is a language server that provides intellisense, code completion, and inline documentation for Ruby.

 ![Screenshot](vscode-solargraph-0.16.0.gif)

-*This project is still in early development.* Expect bugs and breaking changes.

 ## Features